Online Book Study:

 Cost: $350.00 per individual.
 Order your book Focus on Special Education below.

 Please contact us directly at (312) 315-0727 or email@example.com if you have any additional questions.

 Join the authors, Cristina Sánchez-López and Theresa Young, in this five session, interactive, online book study.
 Focus on Special Educational Needs (2018), a volume in the Oxford Key Concepts in the Language Classroom Series, addresses the classroom-based research on bilingual learners with special educational needs.
 Participants will engage with theory, research, strategies and resources to support young and adolescent language learners with special educational needs.
 Each session includes time for questions, reflection and sharing ideas for implementation.

 Cristina deeply enjoys her work with practitioners related to developing instruction, intervention and assessment for ELLs.
 In addition, she derives great satisfaction from teaching graduate courses for in-service teachers on biliteracy, assessment, and foundations of language minority education.
 Her tenure as a middle school bilingual teacher on a 6th grade team proved to be pivotal formative experience for Cristina.
 She worked with others to plan instruction and teach in a way that took all students into account.

 Cristina's & Theresa's Work Together

-Cristina and Theresa's collaborative work melds the fields of multilingual education and special education into a framework for culturally and linguistically responsive practice for educators and practitioners in schools.
-Their solution-seeking process has been featured in Chapters 2-4 of Special Education Considerations for English Language Learners: Delivering a Continuum of Services (2013).
+Cristina and Theresa's collaborative work melds the fields of multilingual education and special education into a framework for culturally and linguistically sustaining practice for educators and practitioners in schools.
+Their solution-seeking process has been featured in Special Education Considerations for English Language Learners: Delivering a Continuum of Services (2013).
 They have most recently collaborated on a forthcoming volume in the Oxford University Press Key Concept Series for Language Learners, Focus on Special Educational Needs.

 Speech Language Pahologist-Sound Communications